neldeles/slash-clone/README.md

 Possible improvements are:

-- support for syncting to different Toggl projects per task
+- support for syncing to different Toggl projects per task
   - right now it's a global setting and all tasks will sync to that specified global setting
 - add ability to create projects and tags in Toggl
   - right now there is only READ functionality for these
+- invest more time on non-happy paths
+  - this includes more robust error handling
+  - writing tests for non-happy paths
+- tests for toggl integration and REST related features
 - build a mobile version using React Native
   - I'll be using this exclusively on the desktop, so mobile support was not a focus
   - also wanted to use it as an opportunity to learn React Native (hence why I used django rest framework so I can use the same backend)